wehr-to/iam-deep-dive-and-labs/README.md

 # 🧾 IAM Deep Dive & Labs

 ## 🎯 Purpose
-A complete identity and access management (IAM) security toolkit — from fundamentals to advanced misconfiguration attack paths, detection, and hands-on simulation.
+A complete identity and access management (IAM) security toolkit, from fundamentals to advanced misconfiguration attack paths, detection, and hands-on simulation.

 IAM is the beating heart of modern security.
 This repo teaches you how to configure it, break it, and defend it.